abapGit/docs.abapgit.org/docs/ref-exits.md

 ### ON_EVENT

 This exit allows you to extend abapGit with new features that are not suitable for abapGit itself.
 For example, you can link to a new page from a wall message.
 Another use case is redirecting menu items to a custom page rather than standard abapGit, for example using a company-specific solution to replace "Advanced > Run Code Inspector" (see [#4722](https://github.com/abapGit/abapGit/issues/4722)).

+### ADJUST_DISPLAY_FILENAME

+This exit can be used to change the path and filename displayed in the repository view (see [#5185](https://github.com/abapGit/abapGit/issues/5185)).
+For example, you can implement a logic to shorten the path avoiding output of repetetive details.

+### SERIALIZE_POSTPROCESSING

+This exit is called at the end of the serialize process and gives an opportunity to change the content of the serialzed files (see [#5194](https://github.com/abapGit/abapGit/issues/5194)).